“I would love for my husband to do it as he works so hard & has made so many sacrifices, he deserves it.”

 The Perth Winter Arts Season is upon us again.
 Where has half the year gone already?
 As the town settles into winter and the locals’ endless complaints of the crisp mornings are usually accompanied by powder blue skies which hardly threaten to interrupt our endless pursuit of warmth, there is a bit of light on the cultural horizon.

-This June I don’t know whether to laugh, …
+This June I don’t know whether to laugh, swoon or run for cover.
+If the red dust sandstorm which threatens to erupt …

 filed01 May 2014 fromCarmen Jenner